SakshiSatpathy/ReadMe/README.md

 (d) learn about government policies, local vendors, smart city definitions, and cyber firms near users

 (e) buy custom-designed surveillance camera covers which are sensor-enabled and close surveillance cameras in the event of a ransomware or city-wide cyber breach.
 This prevents surveillance misuse by unauthorized parties.

+## 5) CompSci 170 (Efficient Algorithms and Intractable Problems) Final Project
+**Built solver which attempted NP-Hard problem for placing placing penguins in igloos based efficiently based on exponential constraints.
+Algorithm features relaxed dynamic programming algorithm with knapsack-based approach that accounts for maximum profit at time t, and simulated annealing is applied to the DP solver's generated outputs to improve profit through randomly exploring permutations.

 ## 5) CompSci 160 (User Interface Design and Development) Projects